How To Invest In Real Estate

 Keep in mind that you may not be eligible to participate in all online real estate platforms.
 Most require minimum investments, ranging from $500 to $25,000 or more.
 Some require you to be an accredited investor—meaning that you own $1 million in assets other than your primary residence or you make more than $200,000 a year.

-Fundrise, Crowdstreet and DiversyFund, three popular platforms, offer different investing options depending on how much money you have to invest, from real estate funds to individual real estate projects.
+Fundrise, Crowdstreet and DiversyFund, three popular platforms, offer a range of different options depending on how much money you have to invest, from real estate funds to individual real estate projects.

 3. Invest in Your Own Home